-The beautiful white bloom that appeared seemingly out of nowhere brought with it a reassuring message.
+The beautiful white bloom that came out of nowhere brought a reassuring message.

 Storm’s brewing, I thought one chilly March day.
 Dark clouds rolled across the sky outside my kitchen window.
 The trees in the yard were bent and swaying in the wind.